Fortnite Patch Notes (V7.40) – Fortnite V7.40 Update with analysis

 Full Patch Notes

-Click on the box below to view the full V7.40 Patch Notes for Fortnite.
+Click on the box below to view the full Patch Notes for the V7.40 Content Update for Fortnite.
 Once you’ve had a read yourself, take a look below for our take on the most important changes that have arrived with this patch.

 Limited Time Mode Rotations